-Take your empty containers to the food court, and get in the loop!
+Take your empty containers to the food court in the Main Deck, and get in the loop!

-The container deposit scheme aims to motivate all students and staff at Nova SBE to return their bottles and cans for recycling!
+The deposit return system aims to motivate all students, staff, faculty and guests at Nova SBE to return their bottles and cans for recycling!
 This helps to:

-• Reduce litter and landfill, better reuse more materials, and reduce reliance on raw materials to produce new drink containers
+• Better reuse more materials and reduce reliance on raw materials to produce new drink containers

-• Raise awareness of container deposit schemes and reverse vending both on campus and across Portugal
+• Raise awareness of deposit return systems and reverse vending both on campus and across Portugal

-Container deposit schemes add a small deposit to the price of a drink, which is refunded to you when you return your empty drink container for recycling.
-Think of it as buying the drink, and borrowing the container!
-By incentivizing recycling of containers that might otherwise be littered or thrown in landfill, these programs achieve up to 40% higher collection rates than other methods.
-Container deposit schemes run in 40 regions around the globe.
-Find out more about container deposit schemes.
+Deposit return systems add a small deposit to the price of a drink, which is refunded to you when you return your empty drink container for recycling.
+Think of it as buying the drink and borrowing the container!
+By incentivizing the recycling of containers that might otherwise be littered or end up in landfills, these programs achieve up to 40% higher collection rates than other methods.
+Deposit return systems run in over 40 regions around the globe.
+Find out more about deposit return systems.

 How does a reverse vending machine work?

-To make returning containers more convenient, container deposit schemes often use “reverse vending machines” – an automated way to collect/sort containers and give recyclers back their deposits.
+To make returning containers more convenient, deposit return systems often use “reverse vending machines” – an automated way to collect/sort containers and give recyclers back their deposits.
 This is what makes it a “reverse” vending machine: instead of putting in money and getting a bottle out, you put a bottle in and get out a monetary value.
 Find out more about reverse vending machines.